-• The Registrars hold state mandated (Sec.
-9-17) enrollment sessions at the Woodstock Academy and Killingly High School during March and April.
-We expect to encounter at least 50 students registering to vote in these sessions and estimate that 10-12 of these students will come from the Town of Brooklyn.
+The Registrars held the state mandated (Sec.
+9-17) enrollment sessions at Woodstock Academy and Killingly High School during March and April.
+We held it with the surrounding towns at the Academy and expected to encounter at least 50 students registering to vote in these sessions and estimate that 10-12 of these students will come from the Town of Brooklyn.
+We held one at KHS and got a few additions to our list.
+Perhaps during the Spring of 2019, we can give voter registration cards to the Social Studies teachers at Killingly High School and have the students fill them out during class.

-- The registrars held several extra day-long enrollment sessions throughout the year to permit eligible residents to register as voters prior to the November elections.
-The Sec. of State increased the number of registration enrollment sessions in an effort to ensure all voters had ample opportunity to enroll as a qualified voter. - In addition, during the day of the November election, the Registrars conducted a 'Election Day Registration - EDR' process at the Registrar's Office which also attracted another 7 new voters to register and vote in the November Election.
+The registrars held the mandated extra day-long enrollment sessions throughout the year to permit eligible residents to register as voters prior to the Primary in August and the November elections.
+The Secretary of State increased the number of registration enrollment sessions in an effort to ensure all voters had ample opportunity to enroll as a qualified voter.

+In addition, during the day of the November election, the Registrars conducted an 'Election Day Registration - EDR' process at the Registrar's Office which also attracted another 33 new voters to register and vote in the November Election.